pazzolini/enoversa/src/content/selections/microbio-ruf-y-ann-2019.md

 ### The Vibrant Thread

-**Ismael Gozalo** is best known as the wizard of Verdejo in Nieva, but with Ruf y Ann, he proves that his mastery of tension extends beyond whites.
-This is a red wine that refuses the weight of the Spanish sun.
-It is not built on extraction or power, but rather on a nervous, vibrating verticality.

-It feels less like a wine made in a cellar and more like a captured frequency.
-It is raw, unmasked, and alive.
-A "ruffian" only in name, for on the palate, it displays a fragility that is almost heartbreakingly precise.
+**Ismael Gozalo's** Ruf y Ann is a study in structural dissonance, a red wine that explicitly refuses the gravitational mass and extraction expected of the Spanish interior.
+It is built not on power, but on a nervous, vibrating verticality.
+It does not feel like a wine made in a cellar, but more like a captured frequency.

-It opens with a distinct lift, a streak of volatile acidity that acts not as a flaw, but as a spine, sharpening the aromas like a lens focusing light.

- - **Nose**: High-toned and sharp.
-There is an immediate rush of sour red fruit, redcurrant and raspberry, floating over a bed of crushed stone.
-The fruit is not jamm.
-It feels crunchy, tart, and bright.
+The liveliness is electric.
+A streak of volatile acidity acts not as a flaw, but as the spine of the wine.
+This energy translates immediately into a rush of sour red fruit, redcurrant and tart raspberry, floating over a bed of crushed, saline stone.
+The profile achieves crystalline drinkability through its transparency, rejecting all distractions of excess material or oak.
+It is unmasked and demands no effort.

-- **Palate**: Vibrant and alive.
-The acidity is the protagonist here, cutting a clean line through the palate.
-It feels weightless, almost skeletal in its delicacy, yet it persists with a mineral, saline grip.
+Crucially, the balance is complete because its harmony is achieved through minimalist precision.
+The inherent delicacy of the Rufete is perfectly counterpoised by the dominant acidity and the persistent, fine tannins.
+The wine feels almost skeletal in its weightlessness.
+While its complexity is layered, not deep, the interest resides in the constant tension between the immediate raw fruit and the evolving mineral feeling on the finish.

-This wine is an outlier.
-A delicate red grape in a region famous for whites.
-A Burgundian soul in the harsh climate of Segovia.
-It requires a willingness to abandon conventional expectations of structure and listen to a different rhythm entirely.
+This wine requires a willingness to listen to a rhythm entirely distinct from the industry standard.
 As the label reminds us:

 "Aquellos que eran vistos bailando, eran considerados locos por quienes no podían escuchar la música."